How to do a Color Run for your school

 Yes, generally color run powder washes out of clothes and they will come back to their original state.
-However not all color powders are the same so check with your supplier before ordering.
+However not all color powders are the same, certain brands, and typically darker colored powders, are more likely to stain, so check with your supplier before ordering.
 After you remove as much color powder as you can, rinse your clothes in cold water before a normal washing cycle.
 If the clothes are still colorful after the washing, then try washing it one more time, and that should do the trick.

 Does the Color Run powder stain your hair?

 No, the color run powder won't stain your hair.
 With some hair types, the color run powder might be a little more difficult to be removed (like blond hair), however with enough washes, the color run powder will eventually all go.
 Here's a few tips for removing color run powder from your hair:

 Consider wearing a head cover, bandanna or hat during the color run.
 You can also use some leave-in conditioner before the event, especially for bleached or highlighted hair.